nikhil-vaddepudi/paddy-plant-disease-detection/README.md

 ## Classification of Images

 We used 6 pretrained models with additional layers (transfer learning) and compared the results between them.
+##### What is a Pre-trained Model?
+A pre-trained model has been previously trained on a dataset and contains the weights and biases that represent the features of whichever dataset it was trained on.
+Learned features are often transferable to different data.
+For example, a model trained on a large dataset of bird images will contain learned features like edges or horizontal lines that you would be transferable your dataset.
+##### Why use a Pre-trained Model?
+Pre-trained models are beneficial to us for many reasons.
+By using a pre-trained model you are saving time.
+Someone else has already spent the time and compute resources to learn a lot of features and your model will likely benefit from it.

 The pretrained models that used are:
 <ol>
   <li> ResNet101 v2</li>